 My Name is Deanna.
-And my mother was a cake decorator.
+And my mother is a retired cake decorator.

 I’ve never had an Easter egg that was pastel.
 I’ve never had an Easter egg from a kit and I’ve never had an Easter egg that was dull.
 While other kids were using the barely there coloring kits, I was at home whining because I didn’t realize how amazing my own home was.
 For it was bright.